dalenas/engineering-project/notes for dev/pseudo.md

         RAISE_ERROR "Image captured failed or canceled"
         return NULL

+    # initial samples contain gamma-corrected RGB values
+    # use OpenCV region of interest rectangle

     SKIN_SAMPLE = list of pixel values that constitute a skin region from SAMPLE_PICTURE CONTROL_SAMPLE = list of pixels that encompass the reference color sheet SAMPLE_PICTURE

+    # check whether the reference sheet is present or the image is too dark/light

-    if CONTROL_SAMPLE or SKIN_SAMPLE is EMPTY/NOT_DETECTED :
+    if CONTROL_SAMPLE is EMPTY/NOT_DETECTED :
-        RAISE_ERROR "Image does not contain control set.
-Retake picture with printout." return NULL
+        RAISE_ERROR "Contol sheet not detected.
+Take picture with color reference sheet in a well-lit room." return NULL

-    # take rgb code of skin & the reference colors
+    # get average gamma-corrected RGB codes for the skin region and control

-    RGB_SKIN_RAW = calculate average of SKIN_SAMPLE
+    SKIN_RGB_AVG = calculate average of SKIN_SAMPLE
-    CONTROL_MEASURED_VALUES = calculate average of CONTROL_SAMPLE
+    CONTROL_MEASURED_VALUES = list of averages of CONTROL_SAMPLE

+    # get linear RGB codes from gamma-corrected codes
+    # allows linear operations to be performed on the codes

+    LINEAR_RGB_SKIN = apply reverse gamma-correction to SKIN_GAMMA_RGB
+    LINEAR_RGB_

     # find difference in the read reference vs the known values on the sheet